Caves Beach

 Caves Beach is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The latest Census showed that in Caves Beach, 85.6% of dwellings were houses, with the remaining 14.4% being semi-detached, apartments, or other types.
-In comparison, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Caves Beach was higher at 50.5%, compared to mortgaged properties at 30.8% and rented ones at 18.7%.
-The median monthly mortgage repayment in the area was $2,090, exceeding Non-Metro NSW's average of $1,733.
-The median weekly rent in Caves Beach was recorded as $420, higher than Non-Metro NSW's $330 and the national average of $375.
-Nationally, Caves Beach's mortgage repayments were significantly higher at $2,090 compared to the Australian average of $1,863.
+Dwelling structure in Caves Beach, as evaluated at the 2016 Census, comprised 85.6% houses and 14.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Caves Beach was at 50.5%, with mortgaged dwellings at 30.8% and rented ones at 18.7%.
+The median monthly mortgage repayment was $2,090, higher than Regional NSW's average of $1,733.
+Median weekly rent in Caves Beach was $420, compared to Regional NSW's $330.
+Nationally, Caves Beach's mortgage repayments were significantly higher at $2,090 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing